robang74/roberto-a-foglietta/302-politics-and-democracy-for-dummies.md

 ### Conclusion

-Therfore, politics and democracy were about deciding WHO does WHAT, not about WHO should f*ck US in our names because a vast number of ignorant people voted by their guts (or traded their votes for a piece of bread), idiots!
+Therefore, politics and democracy were about deciding WHO does WHAT, not about WHO should f*ck all of US in our names because a vast number of ignorant people voted by their guts (or traded their votes for a piece of bread), idiots!

 ++++++